thaitrunghieu/WUndergroundWebApp/README.md

 ## Synopsis
 Weather Underground Web Application is a small web application.
 The application take user input zip codes and display the location and temperature at the location.
-The application utilize Weather Underground API
+The application utilize Weather Underground API.

 ## Motivation
-The application is created to demonstrate the following designs/techniques
+The application is created to demonstrate the following designs/techniques:

 * MVC design
-* Spring framework
+* Java Spring framework
 * Input validation
 * Unit Test